 Map payee or payer names to Vendor or Customer names in Quickbooks.
 In our case, we have three expense transactions (requires Vendor to be assigned) and one income transaction (requires Customer to be assigned).
 Bookstore Invoice, Gas Company, Hydro, and Microsoft are Payee names.

-Let's say for 'Bookstore Invoice' we have Vendor name 'Indigo'.
+Let's say for 'Bookstore Invoice' we have the Vendor name 'Indigo'.

 The name was changed.

-Let's check Customer name (in our case 'Microsoft') in Quickbooks.
+Let's check the Customer's name (in our case 'Microsoft') in Quickbooks.
 If you don't have the same name in Quickbooks, you can add it here.